The rat bait rules have changed — here's what Surry Hills pet owners need to know this winter.

 A Major Rule Change, Right Now

-On 26 March 2026, Australia's national pesticide regulator (the APVMA) suspended the sale of second-generation anticoagulant rodenticides — SGARs — to the general public.
-Products containing brodifacoum, bromadiolone, difenacoum, difethialone, or flocoumafen are now restricted, with Bunnings, Woolworths, Coles, Mitre 10, and IGA all required to remove these products from shelves.
-Only licensed pest controllers can purchase and use them going forward.
+On 26 March 2026, Australia's pesticide regulator (the APVMA) suspended the sale of second-generation anticoagulant rodenticides — SGARs — to the general public.
+Products containing brodifacoum, bromadiolone, difenacoum, difethialone, or flocoumafen are now restricted to licensed pest controllers only.

-Why Surry Hills Is Particularly High Risk
+Why Surry Hills Is Higher Risk Than Most Areas

 In this article